-Trinity Walk for Justice: 8 for a Mate 2020 will be held on Friday, 8 May *Friday, 21 August All students from years 7 to 12 will descend on the beaches of the Gold Coast to walk 8km for a mate in the name of social justice.
+Trinity Walk for Justice: 8 for a Mate will return in 2021!
+This is an important day in our College calendar where students from years 7 to 12 descend on the beaches of the Gold Coast to walk 8km for a mate in the name of social justice.
 Their 'Mate' being those individuals who need support due to poverty, disability, displacement from their homeland, or similar situations which see the dignity of the individual diminished.

 Show your support by donating to the 'Trinity Walk for Justice: 8 for Mate' 8km beach walk today.
 Each year level will be focused on fundraising for one particular charity or associated appeal, supporting our mates both locally and internationally.

 It is our hope that the 'Trinity Walk for Justice: 8 for a Mate 2020' will raise $20,000.00 to be distributed among the following charities: Caritas Australia, Australian Marist Solidarity, Emmanual City Mission, St Vincent De Paul, The MacKillop Fund and Catholic Mission.
 To learn more about these charities please see below.

 Click on the link below to donate the amount displayed.